April 28, 2026 • 7 min read

 Is Swipewipe safe to use on iPhone?

 Probably for many users, yes, but the answer depends on the kind of safety you mean.
-The deletion workflow looks reasonably cautious based on the official FAQ, while the privacy label deserves close review if tracking matters to you.
+The deletion workflow looks reasonably cautious based on the official FAQ, while the App Store privacy label deserves close review if tracking matters to you.

 Does Swipewipe track you?